Daedalus359/haskell_learning/24_parser_combinators/notes.md

 A parser is a functiont hat takes some textual input (e.g. String, ByteString, Text) and returns some structure as output.
 Parsers analyze structure in conformance with the rules specified in a grammar, whether it's a grammar of human language, a programming language, or a format such as JSON.

 A parser combinator is a higher order function that takes parsers as input and returns a new parser as output.

+### The Parser Type

+type Parser a = String -> Maybe (a, String)

+A parser takes in a string, and either fails (Nothing) or returns a tuple with the value you wanted (a) and whatever's left of the string that you didn't consume (String).

+Compare this to State:

+newtype State s a = State {runState :: s -> (a,s)}

+Parser is very much like state, except that is specifically works on Strings and the function it runs may fail.

+### Hutton Meijer Parser Type

+type Parser' a = Strin -> [(a, String)]

+In this case the list contains any number of possibly valid parses starting from the input provided.